-Mortality rates in the Netherlands have improved in recent years, but are still above the European average.
+Mortality rates in the Netherlands have improved in recent years, but are still 9% above the European average

-Compared to the 26 other EU countries, the Netherlands in particular has a high incidence rate.
+Compared to the 26 other EU countries, the Netherlands in particular has a high incidence rate: 12% higher than average.
 For men, it is around the European average but women have the third highest rate among all EU countries.
 This high position may partly be an effect of higher participation in population screening and better screening methods in the Netherlands.